bbauska/UofM-Inter-with-JavaScript/README.md

 The set up was fairly straightforward.
 You give it an input type of text, email, password, etc. But as far as a page was concerned, these were all very separate part of the page.
-Each one was its own part of the dom.
+Each one was its own part of the DOM.
 However, there are some additional form fields that we&#39;re going to want to look at.
 And these include checkboxes and radio buttons.
 And how they differ from the earlier input field we were doing is that they need to be related within the code.
 Because we want to make